mmoksh/CWC/README.md

 # CWC

-CWC is a clustered word counter using Mapreduce programming model
+CWC is a clustered word counter using Mapreduce programming model.

 It's a distributed system for counting the number of occurrences of words in a given text file.